The-Kooky-Goopy-Groupie/Coding_Porfolio/README.md

 Current List of Projects
 1) Machine Learning Projects - two projects given for machine learning course.
 2) Game A Tron - A python project in which your able to select from 3 different games - made the highest number code and also the Game-A-Tron itself.
+3) Florida Poly Projects - Various projects from Florida Polytechnic University - Things Such as Web Designs, Game Demos, Computer Vision Demos, Machine Learning And More